KPTV: News operation

 On June 5, 2007, KPTV became the second Portland television station to begin broadcasting its local newscasts in 16:9 widescreen standard definition.
 One year later on March 4, 2008, the station expanded its newscast schedule to include a weekday 4 p.m. newscast (which was canceled in 2011 but brought back in September 2019), as well as a weekday 8 p.m. newscast on KPDX, with MyNetworkTV programming on KPDX being shifted one hour to 9 to 11 p.m. as a result.
 The station expanded its 5 p.m. newscast (which had been airing only on Sundays, except when Fox sports programming was scheduled to preempt it) to seven nights a week, now airing on weeknights after its existing 4 p.m. program on September 8, 2008 (the program was eventually reduced to weekdays only by 2012).
 On April 19, 2010, KPTV began producing a fifth hour of Good Day Oregon for KPDX called More Good Day Oregon, running from 9–10 a.m.; the show features various entertainment and lifestyles topics from a seasoned panel of experts; this extension of the program was canceled in 2012.
 In 2011, KPTV began broadcasting an hour-long newscast at 6 p.m. on weeknights.
 On August 26, 2013, KPTV became the last television station in the Portland market to begin broadcasting its newscasts in high-definition.

 In March 2014, KEVU in Eugene started airing some of KPTV's broadcasts.
-It airs the 8 a.m. hour of Good Day Oregon tape-delayed at 9 a.m. on weekdays and the 7:30 half-hour, live on weekends.
-It airs the first half-hour of The 5 O'Clock News, tape-delayed at 5:30 p.m. on weekdays and the first half-hour of The 10 O'Clock News, tape-delayed at 11 p.m. every night.
+It aired the 8 a.m. hour of Good Day Oregon tape-delayed at 9 a.m. on weekdays and the 7:30 half-hour live on weekends, the first half-hour of The 5 O'Clock News, tape-delayed at 5:30 p.m. on weekdays and the first half-hour of The 10 O'Clock News, tape-delayed at 11 p.m. every night.
+These broadcasts have since been dropped.